RobynLlama/Ostranauts.Autoloader/README.md

 #### Available Managers

-- TBA (Community is not launched yet)
+- TBA (Mod managers are not updated for the community yet)

----

 ## Example mod folder structure